Quantum Enigma

 – Max Planck

-About how a mystery appeared and deepened.
+About how the mystery first appeared, and then deepened.

 If we are still going to put up with these damn quantum jumps, I am sorry that I ever had anything to do with quantum theory.